frakbot/GlowPadBackport/README.md

 Before being able to build the project, you will need to rename the `keystore.properties.example` and `local.properties.example` files in the repo root, removing the `.example` suffix.
 Please note that you _will_ need to provide valid values in both files, in place of the placeholders, before being able to complete a build.

-Note that `GlowPadBackport` relies on [`NineOldAndroids`][2], an awesome backport of the Android 3+ Animation APIs made by [Jake Wharton][3].
-It is referenced as a submodule here; you might need to initialize the submodule after cloning, depending on your setup.

 ## License